-Then on 1st April 2017 Win&Win announced that the SF brand would be renamed WNS and their relationship with Seb had run its course.
+Then on 1st April 2017 Win&Win announced that the SF brand would be renamed WNS (pronounced wins) and their relationship with Seb had run its course.
 Initially thought to be an April Fool joke, this was surprising because at the time the SF range had never been wider or more loved.
 Its been speculated that W&W wanted a more integrated product range with WNS and W&W kit each occupying their own niche.
 There was a lot of duplication between SF and W&W items where SF often undercut the equivalent W&W product.
 Also it was a long time since Barcelona and some felt Seb’s name recognition had fallen … ignoring the fact that “Sebastian Flute” had become a mainstream archery brand in its own right.
-Thus SF kit like the SF Forged Plus riser slipped from the catalogues and onto ebay where they became one of those items where bidding gets “frisky”.
+Thus SF kit like the SF Forged Plus riser slipped from the catalogues and onto ebay where they became one of those items where bidding got “frisky”.

 Thus SF is no more?
 Well yes ……. but then again, no!

 To very little fanfare, in late June 2021, a phoenix has risen and gently slipped onto archery store webpages.
 A range of limbs and risers under the brand name Sebastian Flute has appeared.
 The SF brand and logo (see top image) is probably still owned by W&W but you can’t trademark someone’s name.
-To date there is not a lot of information out there but our editors fav archery store, Alternative Sports, are carrying this range and Alternative like to provide the better end of kit to customers.
-Pictures are few and protected by death, damnation and copyright but the link on each riser name will take you to Alternatives website where there are images to dribble over.
-So lets take a look.
+So lets take a look at the bows…